microsoft/sarif-sdk/docs/ValidationRules.md

 #### `Default`: Error

 {0}: This array contains {1} element(s), which exceeds the default limit of {2} imposed by GitHub Advanced Security code scanning.
-The portal will only display information up to that limit.
+GitHub will only display information up to that limit.
 You can provide a configuration file at the root of your repository to specify a higher limit.

 ---

-## Rule `GitHub1005.LocationsMustBeRelativeUrisOrFilePaths`
+## Rule `GH1005.LocationsMustBeRelativeUrisOrFilePaths`

 ### Description